 You should note that the Menu Item on the left, "Services and Events", is not applicable at present due to the Covid_19 restrictions.

 During the present Covid_19 restrictions we have decided to keep our are two church buildings closed, a statement from the Vicar and PCC is shown in the menu.

 Please bear with us as we find our way forward in best supporting you and our Parishes.

-We will continue worshiping regularly via prepared video link and the current week's service can be found by clicking the link in the menu on the left of your screen.
-Details are also available on our Facebook page.
+We will continue worshiping regularly via prepared video link and the current week's service can be found by on our WhatsApp Group or Facebook page.